Have your say about what research is important and help keep research into healthcare associated infections in the spotlight

 James Lind Alliance - Priority Setting Partnership (Healthcare associated infections)

 There are a number of different prevention, identification and treatment options for HCAI.
 It is important that we undertake research to try to understand which of these are effective and make a difference to those affected.
 Research should focus on questions that are important to people with, or at high risk of, HCAI, those who care for them and healthcare professionals who treat, identify and try to prevent infections.

-The closing date for completing the survey is 31st October 2015
+The closing date for completing the survey is 30th April 2018

 Email: Dr Kurinchi Gurusamy